sureshvenkey/oci/fn-functions/oci-load-file-into-adw-python/Readme.md

-## Use OCI fn function to load data from object storage to Autonomus Database with cx_Oracle python module
+## Use OCI fn function to load data from object storage to Autonomous Database with cx_Oracle python module
 Useful link for ETL using Oracle Functions
-The below link uses soda to connect to Autonmous Databse, but insted i use cx_Oracle python module to connect to Autonmous Database
+The below link uses soda to connect to Autonomous Databse, but insted i use cx_Oracle python module to connect to Autonmous Database
 https://docs.oracle.com/en/learn/functions_adw/index.html#introduction
 Commonly used code in Oracle Functions
 https://github.com/oracle/oracle-functions-samples/tree/master/samples